Megcsapottak rovat

 Poincaré, Jules Henri: Chance (Véletlen)

-_ _ Mathematical Creation (A matematikai alkotás)
+_ _: Mathematical Creation (A matematikai alkotás)

 Polya, George: How to Solve It (A gondolkodás iskolája)